-A reader commented that she, like my wife, evolved into atypical Crohn’s Disease from CFS.
+A reader commented that she, like a friend, evolved into atypical Crohn’s Disease from CFS.
 On the surface, it means something that looks like Crohn’s Disease but does not behaves typically or appears typically how Crohn’s disease respond to treatment.

 For example and to establish definitions.